-Unfortunately, when it comes to posting to Craigslist, there are many things completely outside of anyone’s control.
-Ghosting happens to be one of them, but we have pulled together some helpful information on how to avoid this.
-Please keep in mind these are just tips and there are no guarantees – but this will give you the best shot of your posts being seen by prospects!
+We’ve pulled together some helpful information on how to stop your posts from being ghosted.
+Please keep in mind these are just tips and there are no guarantees — but this will give you the best shot of having your posts seen by prospects!

-Things to be aware of when it comes to Craigslist flagging and moderation:
+A quick note: Things to be aware of when it comes to Craigslist flagging and moderation

-- There are paid services that specialize in flagging posts (their goal is to flag all posts so only their customer’s posts are the only ones left!)
+- There are paid services that specialize in flagging posts (their goal is to flag competitors’ posts so only their customers’ content is left!).

-- Craigslist utilizes their own manual and automated moderation tools.
-The exact methods they use are private, but see tips below
+- Craigslist utilizes its own manual and automated moderation tools.
+The exact methods they use are private but see tips below.

 - There is a wide belief that users who have their posts flagged and removed have a lower flagging threshold in the future.
 This makes it very important to prevent getting flagged.

-Follow these 6 suggestions to avoid your craigslist posts being flagged.
+Follow these 6 suggestions to avoid your Craigslist apartment posts being flagged

 1. Don’t post the same/similar unit more than once per 48 hours

-You are only able to post to the same city / category once every 48 hours for the same item.
-If the price range is close / identical, it could be perceived as posting the same item.
+You are only able to post to the same city/category once every 48 hours for the same item.
+If the price range on two or more units is close or identical, it could be perceived as posting the same item.

 2. Don’t post repetitive content.
 This includes:

-The same body of the ad, including a description or special.
-You should also avoid posting the same set of photos.
-Just re-arrange the photo orders, and don’t use more than 8-10.
+The same body text, including a description or special.
+You should also avoid posting the same set of photos; just rearrange the photo orders, and don’t use more than 8-10.

 3. Don’t promote your community, instead promote your unit

 Craigslist is a marketplace to buy and sell, not advertise.
-So, ads that aren’t specific in what they are selling, or if there is a “bait and switch”, a post may get flagged for removal.
+So, if posts aren’t specific in what they are selling or if there is a “bait and switch,” meaning the picture featured isn’t of the actual unit or amenities available, a post may get flagged for removal.